Cordell Hull: War in Europe

+At the 1940 Democratic National Convention in Chicago, Ickes advised Roosevelt to fire Hull, whom he charged had been a disaster as Secretary of State.
+Ickes wrote in his diary when Roosevelt told him that Hull had been a good Secretary of State: "I told him [Roosevelt] that I had distinct views to the contrary, referring to our sale of scrap iron and oil to Japan, our refusal to sell munitions of war to Spain, and our holding back on Spain and Austria.
+I referred to Munich and the disposition of our State Department to let Chamberlain dictate our policy on foreign affairs.
+The President replied that anyway Cordell had gotten away with it.
+My answer was "Yes, he goes about looking like an early Christian martyr and the people think that he is wonderful just on the basis of his looks.
+However, no-one has ever attacked him on the basis of his record and I regard him as the most vulnerable man that we could name".
+Ickes added in his diary: "All that he [Hull] ever tried to do in addition to his futile protests at continued encroachments of the dictators, was to negotiate reciprocal trade agreements.
+These were all right so far as they went; they might had led to something in ordinary times when peace was the principle preoccupation of the nations of the world, but as I had remarked to the President on more than one occasion, with the world in turmoil they like hunting an elephant in the jungle with a fly swatter".

 In September 1940, First Lady Eleanor Roosevelt maneuvered with another State Department official to bypass Hull's refusal to allow Jewish refugees aboard a Portuguese ship, the SS Quanza, to receive visas to enter the U.S. Through her efforts, the Jewish refugees disembarked on September 11, 1940, in Virginia.
 In a similar incident, American Jews sought to raise money to prevent the mass murder of Romanian Jews but were blocked by the State Department.
 "In wartime, in order to send money out of the United States, two government agencies had to sign a simple release—the Treasury Department under Henry Morgenthau and the State Department under Secretary Cordell Hull.
 Morgenthau signed immediately.
 The State Department delayed, delayed, and delayed, as more Jews were dying in the Transnistria camps."

-In 1940, Jewish representatives in the United States lodged an official complaint against the discriminatory policies the State Department was using against the Jews.
-The results were fatal: Hull gave strict orders to every United States consulate worldwide forbidding the issuing of visas to Jews; at the same time a Jewish congressman petitioned Roosevelt, requesting his permission to allow twenty thousand Jewish children from Europe to enter the United States.
-The President did not respond to the petition.